studygolang/gctt-godoc/Source/fmt/fmt.md

 Width and precision are measured in units of Unicode code points, that is, runes.
 (This differs from C's printf where the units are always measured in bytes.)
-Either or both of the flags may be replaced with the character '*', causing their values to be obtained from the next operand, which must be of type int.
+Either or both of the flags may be replaced with the character '*', causing their values to be obtained from the next operand (preceding the one to format), which must be of type int.

 For most values, width is the minimum number of runes to output, padding the formatted form with spaces if necessary.